dimaggiov/resume-builder/resume.md

     * Integrated and exsisting SQL database into the new version

 Programming Languages
-:   **Java** Java was the first language I was introduced to and it had remained
+:   **Java** Java was the first language I was introduced to and it has remained
     an important part of my toolkit since.
 My main points of experience using Java come from the introductory and advanced courses I took during college as well as the full stack development course I have listed above.